Count Felix of Monpezat: Biography

 Felix was born a Prince of Denmark at Rigshospitalet, the Copenhagen University Hospital in Copenhagen, Denmark, on 22 July 2002.
 When his father met the press following the birth, he joked that the baby could be named anything from Ib to Nebuchadnezzar.

 He was baptised in Møgeltønder Church in Møgeltønder on 4 October 2002 by the Danish Chaplain-in-Ordinary, Christian Thodberg.
 His names were revealed to be Felix Henrik Valdemar Christian.
 His godparents are his maternal aunt, Martina Bent; and friends of his parents, Count Christian Ahlefeldt-Laurvig, Oscar Davidsen Siesbye, Damian Sibley and Annick Boel.
 At the christening, the musical work Dåbens Pagt composed by Frederik Magle, dedicated to Prince Felix, saw its inaugural performance.

 After their divorce, Prince Joachim and Countess Alexandra shared joint custody of Felix and his older brother Prince Nikolai.

 The prince attended pre-school at the Garnison Church in Copenhagen, and at age six, followed in the footsteps of his father, brother and uncle at Krebs School in Østerbro.
 In 2018, he began his secondary education at Gammel Hellerup Gymnasium, making him the first member of the Danish royal family to attend a non-private upper secondary school.

 In 2021, the Danish court confirmed that he had passed his entry exam to the Royal Danish Military Academy.
 In October 2021, he left his (2 year long) Army's Lieutenant Training, which he had begun in August, at the Gardehus Barracks in Slagelse, south-west of Copenhagen.
 He then started modelling with luxury jeweller Georg Jensen.

 Titles and styles

 Originally known as "His Highness Prince Felix of Denmark", Felix assumed the style "His Highness Prince Felix of Denmark, Count of Monpezat" on 29 April 2008.
-In 2022, Queen Margrethe II decided to strip the descendants of her son Joachim of their princely styles.
+In September 2022, Queen Margrethe II decided to restrict the titles Prince and Princess to the direct line of succession to the throne.
+This had the effect of stripping the descendants of her son Joachim of their princely titles.
 From 1 January 2023, Felix is known as "His Excellency Count Felix of Monpezat".
 He and the rest of his father's children maintain their places in the order of succession.